Annual Meeting 2013

 Latest joint publication with the All Party Parliamentary Middle Way Group:

 “We are pleased to collaborate again with the Middle Way Group to produce this latest document, the third in a series of joint publications, which we believe, together with our Veterinary Opinion on Hunting with Hounds published in 2002, represents an overwhelming welfare case for repeal of the Hunting Act (2004).”

 New review sheds light on the lives of wild animals

 'Wild animals must be treated in ways that do not necessarily apply to domestic animals' according to a new review produced by the VAWM.
 'Life in the Wild' highlights the fundamental differences in the way in which wild and domestic animals live and the differing approaches to their management and welfare.

 In the wild there are pressures on wild animals, such as disease and population control that do not apply to domestic animals.
 In an environment that is called 'wild', yet is almost exclusively man-managed, there is a responsibility on man to ensure a proper balance is kept.
 Life in the Wild describes the detrimental consequences of 'leaving things to nature' and explains why certain actions that are unnecessary and possibly devastating to a domestic animal are essential and natural for wild animals.

-Life in the Wild was launched at the CLA Game Fair, Blenheim Palace, Oxfordshire on 23rd July 2011 at 11.30am in the Game fair theatre.
 Download a copy of Life in the Wild in PDF format on this link